 Lobster Pounds, or Lobster Shacks, Are All About the Lobster

-When summer arrives in Maine, there seems to be more lobster pounds than Dunkin' Donut shops.
-Some have been around forever, and some are new this year.
+When summer arrives in Maine, there seem to be more lobster pounds than Dunkin' Donut shops.
+Some have been around forever, and some are new each year.
 They all look different.
 Some look like a shack.
 Some look like a restaurant.
 But what are they?

 The first time the term “lobster pound” was used was on Vinalhaven Island, Maine, in 1875 to describe a method of storing live lobster by running fresh seawater through their storage containers.
 It would only be a matter of time before the enterprising lobster pound owners would add outdoor kettles of seawater heated over wood fires to boil their lobsters to serve to tourists.